run-llama/llama_index/CONTRIBUTING.md

 > Specifically, we are actively working on making the components with dotted outline more modular (core indexes, document stores, index queries, query runner).
 So expect volatility.

 #### Module Details
-Below, we will describe what each module does, give a high-level idea of the interface, showcase examples of existing implementations, and some potential ideas for contribution.
+Below, we will describe what each module does, give a high-level idea of the interface, show existing implementations, and give some ideas for contribution.

 #### Data Loaders
 A data loader ingests data of any format from anywhere into `Documents`, which can then be parsed and indexed.